 Analyzing eBay's Unusual Options Activity

-Shares of eBay (NASDAQ:EBAY) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $72.9.
+eBay (NASDAQ:EBAY) shares experienced unusual options activity on Thursday.
+The stock price moved up to $73.69 following the option alert.

 - Option Type: SWEEP